Bifurcation control for a ship maneuvering model with nonsmooth nonlinearities: Theoretical Analysis

-We remark that $\Sigma$ from \cite[(4.29)]{SteinMacher2020} is the same up to the natural positive factor $2\pi\omega$.
-However, even with the formula \eqref{eq:chi} and despite the fact that all terms in $\chi$ can be explicitly integrated, it appears difficult to determine the sign of $\Sigma$ analytically since the eigenvectors enter non-trivially.
-For illustration, two of the terms that arise in $\Sigma$ for $(\eps_\w,\eps_\psi)=(0,\eps_\psi(0))$ from \eqref{function_eps} read
+{\black The quadratic nonsmooth nature of the nonlinear terms is reflected in the leading-order linear dependence of the amplitude $r$ in \eqref{e:amp}, which would be a square root in the smooth case.
+This difference to the smooth situation appears also in the unfolding of the pitchfork bifurcation in \S\ref{s:pitch} with respect to $\eps_\w$.
+Similar to the smooth case, concrete computations of $\Sigma$ are complicated by the fact that the eigenvectors enter non-trivially.
+Hence}, even with the formula \eqref{eq:chi} and despite {\black the fact} that all terms in $\chi$ can be explicitly integrated, it appears difficult to determine the sign of $\Sigma$ analytically.

-Determining the sign of $\Sigma$ requires summing up terms of this form so that we generally need details on each of these, which requires knowing all entries of the matrix $\textbf{T}$, i.e., the eigenvectors.

 Nevertheless, numerical evaluation of all these quantities and thus of $\Sigma$ is highly accurate and almost instantaneous on modern computers.
-This makes it possible to readily predict the criticality as well as the leading order expansion of the bifurcating periodic solutions.
-We next show various evaluations of $\Sigma$ along the stability boundary \eqref{function_eps} determined in \S\ref{s:linstab}.
-These are all negative for the values of the propeller diameter $D_p$ that we have taken, e.g., in Fig.~\ref{Sigma_epsR_2pi} (a) for the classical HTC.
-Therefore, the Hopf bifurcation appears to be supercritical for any stabilizing P-control, which means a safe control scenario.
+This makes it possible to readily predict the criticality as well as the leading-order expansion of the bifurcating periodic solutions. {\black Rather than $\Sigma$, we compute the leading-order dependence of the amplitude in terms of the control parameter $\eps_\w$.
+This gives quantitative insight into the sensitivity of the resulting ship motion in addition to information on the criticality of the bifurcation.
+Let $(\eps_\w^0, \eps_\psi^0)$ denote some chosen control parameters on the stability boundary and set $\tilde\eps_\w:=\eps_\w-\eps_\w^0$.
+Expanding \eqref{e:amp} in terms of $\tilde\eps_\w$ yields

-In Fig.~\ref{Sigma_epsR_2pi} (b) we plot $\Sigma$ for $D_p= 1.5 D_p^\mathrm{HTC}$, which is qualitatively the same.
-In addition, we note that here $\Sigma$ is much smaller for small $\eps_r$, where $\eps_\psi$ is relatively big, than for larger $\eps_r$.
-In view of Theorem \ref{t:crit}, the latter means that the amplitudes of the bifurcating periodic orbits grow much quicker for large $\eps_r$.
-Hence, the transition from stable straight motion to the motion induced by the stable periodic orbits is much more abrupt for larger $\eps_r$ values (see \S\ref{Numerical_Bif_An}).
+which can be evaluated using \eqref{e:muprime}.
+By Theorem~\ref{Thm_xT} we know that $\partial_{\eps_\w} \mu(\eps_\w^0, \eps_\psi^0)<0$ holds, except to the right of the maximum of the stability boundary in case it has parabolic shape.
+Hence, $\ampc$ has the opposite sign of $\Sigma$ except in the latter situation.
+In Fig.~\ref{Sigma_epsR_2pi_xTn03_p01} (a) we plot the results for the classical HTC, where the stability boundary is monotone.
+Since $b_r>0$, the Hopf bifurcation is supercritical for any stabilizing P-control, which means a safe control scenario.
+The dependence of $b_r$ on $\eps_\w$ is non-monotone in the interior, but grows significantly and monotone near the right boundary, where $\eps_\psi$ tends to zero.
+As a result, the amplitude of the bifurcating stable periodic orbits is more sensitive to $\eps_\w$ in this region of the stability boundary. }